About our Ballet Program

 Each new student is placed according to their age and experience and is further assessed in class to ensure they are taking the right grade for them.

-View our Grading table for summary of the grades we offer, prerequisite experience, and what you can expect throughout the year.
+View our Grading guide for summary of the grades we offer, prerequisite experience, and what you can expect throughout the year.

 What to expect in your class